liuchongxi/Learning-Angular/README.md

 - One input filed with two way binding
 - One reset button with property binding and event binding
 - One p element with string interpolation

+### Directive Exercise
+- A button can toggle to display a message
+- A list to display some data about each click